Skip to content

 • Monitor keeper operations via Telegram alerts

-• Test thoroughly on testnet before mainnet deployment
+• Test thoroughly on testnet before deploying new features

 Built on SEI